1Columbia University

 The entire dataset takes 7.0 TB of space in compressed form, and 7.8 TB after extraction.

-These 1500 scenes were provided by the ParallelDomain engine, and contain photorealistic driving scenarios with diverse environments, traffic patterns, vehicles, pedestrians, and weather conditions.
+These ~1500 scenes were provided by the ParallelDomain engine, and contain photorealistic driving scenarios with diverse environments, traffic patterns, vehicles, pedestrians, and weather conditions.
 Each scene contains synchronized videos from 19 camera viewpoints (3 ego, 16 surround) and 50 frames at a resolution of 640 x 480 and a frame rate of 10 FPS.
 The cameras follow the car at the center of each scene precisely.
-The available modalities include: RGB, depth, optical flow, surface normals, semantic segmentation, instance segmentation, and bounding boxes.
-A direct download link can be found here:
+The basic modalities are: RGB, depth, semantic segmentation, instance segmentation, and 2D bounding boxes.
+The additional modalities are: LiDAR point clouds, optical flow, scene flow, and surface normals.
+Direct download links can be found here:

-The entire dataset takes 2.3 TB of space in compressed form, and 2.4 TB after extraction.
+The entire dataset (with basic modalities only) takes 2.3 TB of space in compressed form, and 2.4 TB after extraction.

 @inproceedings{vanhoorick2024gcd,